martyn-hash/The-link/docs/system_field_library.md

 ### Context Audit Summary

-The application has **8 distinct form-building contexts** (not 9 as originally estimated) with field definitions.
+The application has **9 distinct form-building contexts** with field definitions.
 Each uses different schemas, enums, and UI patterns.
+One context (Signature Fields) is specialized for document signing and may not need System Field Library integration.

 ### 1. Stage Approvals (Staff-Facing)